 Furthermore, any style that’s installed too tightly puts you at risk of developing traction alopecia, a form of hair loss that can be caused by hair pulling associated with tight braids, buns, and ponytails.
 To avoid putting yourself at risk, don’t hesitate to speak up if you feel like your stylist is pulling and take frequent breaks from styles that pull on your hair.

-The reason most people get micro braids—besides the fact that they look fabulous—is that with proper care the style can last weeks.
+The reason most people get micro braids—besides the fact that they look fabulous—is that with proper care, the style can last weeks.
 While your hair will look and maybe even feel different, caring for your braids is very similar to your regular routine.
 If you’re leaving your braids in for longer than a week, you’ll have to wash your hair while it remains braided.
-Gently shampoo your hair once a week and follow with a hydrating conditioner to make sure your hair looks and feels moisturized.
+Gently shampoo your hair once a week and follow with a hydrating conditioner on your midlength and ends to make sure your hair looks and feels moisturized.
 We love the Mizani Moisture Fusion Moisture Rich Shampoo and Moisture Fusion Intense Moisturizing Mask.

 Because micro braids are a long-wear protective style, you’ll have weeks to play around with styling your braids.
 That level of versatility can often be a little daunting, so we took the guesswork out of it and rounded up some of our favorite micro braid hairstyles.